Bezovskii/PAI-Stellar-Pro-Hackathon/README.md

 The final Stellar lifecycle mutation was executed through the tested live Stellar driver directly, not through the public browser funding button.

 ---
+### Wallet / signing boundary

+The current judge-facing web application retains PAI's pre-existing EVM/SIWE authentication layer.
+Therefore, the visible `Connect wallet` control uses an injected EVM wallet such as MetaMask.

+This browser wallet is used for the existing PAI identity/authentication flow.
+It is **not** the signer for the verified Stellar settlement proof.

+The Stellar Pro execution path is:

+PAI canonical agreement
+→ deterministic execution binding
+→ Stellar execution adapter / live driver
+→ deployed Soroban AgreementEscrow
+→ Stellar Testnet settlement

+The verified 1 USDC lifecycle was not initiated or signed through the browser's `Connect wallet` button.

+Browser-side Stellar wallet signing is post-hackathon product work.
+The intended production boundary is user-controlled Stellar authorization while PAI determines when an accepted agreement is eligible for settlement.

 # Product distinction